quicwg/base-drafts/draft-ietf-quic-recovery.md

 TCP's TLP assumes if at least 2 packets are outstanding, acks will not be delayed.

-A PTO value of at least 1.5*SRTT ensures that the ACK is overdue.
-The 1.5 is based on {{?TLP}}, but implementations MAY experiment with other constants.
+A PTO values of at least 1.5*SRTT and 2*SRTT ensures that the ACK is overdue.
+Both constants are based on {{?TLP}}, but implementations MAY experiment with other constants.

 To reduce latency, it is RECOMMENDED that the sender set and allow the TLP timer to fire twice before setting an RTO timer.
 In other words, when the TLP timer